Gnomeo & Juliet: Music

 Gnomeo & Juliet: Original Soundtrack is the soundtrack album and was released by Buena Vista Records on February 1, 2011.
 It features music by Elton John (who was also the film's executive producer), Nelly Furtado, Kiki Dee, and selections from the score composed by Chris Bacon and James Newton Howard (who played keyboards for Elton John and arranged strings on many previous projects).

 The duet of John and Lady Gaga for "Hello, Hello" was featured in the film, released on February 11, 2011, but the soundtrack version only features John.
 Additionally, on May 4, 2011, the duet was leaked online and available for download on most sharing websites.

 Release

 Gnomeo & Juliets worldwide premiere was at El Capitan Theatre in Hollywood on January 23, 2011.
-The film was released by Walt Disney Studios Motion Pictures under the label Touchstone Pictures on February 11, 2011.
+The film was released by Walt Disney Studios Motion Pictures under the Touchstone Pictures banner on February 11, 2011.
 The film was Touchstone's first animated film since 1993's The Nightmare Before Christmas and also Touchstone's first and only film to receive a G rating from the MPAA.
 The film was distributed by Disney worldwide except for selected territories such as the UK and Ireland, where Entertainment One Films released the movie.
 Pathé International handled international sales for the film.
 Elton John and director Asbury presented 10 minutes of the film at the Cannes Film Festival.